-The Cables will be comprised of three power cores of copper.
-The cross-sectional area of each core will be indicatively either 400 mm2 500 mm2, or 630 mm2 The cores will be insulated with crosslinked polyethylene (XLPE).
+The Cables will be comprised of three power cores of copper and the cores will be insulated with crosslinked polyethylene (XLPE).
 For waterproofing each core will have an outer aluminium foil laminate sheath.

 7.2.2 Fibre Optic Element

 The cables will be fitted with a fibre optic core, within cable interstices, to provide the necessary functionality for WTG control and instrumentation systems.